Jack Shaindlin: Early life and career

 He was Musical Director of the Arthur Penn feature film Mickey One, starring Warren Beatty and with musical features by saxophonist Stan Getz.
 Shaindlin also directed a number of significant documentaries, ranging in scope from travel themes to education, health and Hollywood.
 Their offices were located in New York City on West 60th Street between Columbus Circle and Eighth Avenue.
 He collaborated with famed entertainer Gypsy Rose Lee late in her career to produce a musical review in which she intended to star in New York at the El Morocco nightclub, which in the end did not materialize, reportedly due to her health issues.

 Upon formal retirement in the early 1970s he became a musical consultant to Madison Square Garden.

-He is the father of Daniel Shaindlin, former operatic tenor and founder of Concert Opera of Manhattan, noted vocal teacher and music director, and artistic director of The Refuge, a theatre company in San Francisco, California.

 Conductor

 Shaindlin is in some respects better known today as the conductor of two scores composed by Morton Gould for Cinerama Holiday (1955), the second Cinerama production, Windjammer (1958), the first (and only) film produced in the rival Cinemiracle format. and In Search of the Castaways (1962).
 The original soundtrack albums from these films were released on Mercury Records and Columbia Records, respectively.